cfa-company/cf-email-signature/README.md

 3. Edit the html to customize the text within to suit your personal profile.
 3. Open in a browser, preferably Chrome (tested).
 4. Copy all (select all) and paste the copy into the signiture text area in the gmail settings.
-5. Test by sending an email to ensure details are correct.
+5. Test by sending an email to ensure the details are correct.